Effective Date: May 27, 1998

 (3) the system has entered into an enforceable agreement to become a part of a regional public water system and the system is taking all practical steps to meet the standard.

-(e) In the case of a system which does not serve more than 500 service connections and which needs financial assistance for the necessary improvements, an exemption granted under paragraph (1) or (2) of subdivision (a) of this section may be renewed for one or more additional two-year periods if the system establishes that it is taking all practical steps to meet the requirements of subdivision (a) of this section.
+(e) In the case of a system which serves a population of no more than 3,300 and which needs financial assistance for the necessary improvements, an exemption granted under subdivision (1) or (2) of subdivision (a) of this section may be renewed for one or more additional two-year periods, not to exceed six years, if the system establishes that it is taking all practical steps to meet the requirements of subdivision (a) of this section.

 5-1.93 Variance or exemption requests.